 A Rocket Dog is a Rocket Dog for life.
 These dogs have already been to shelters or rescued from abusive or neglectful situations and we do not want them to go back to that.
 Please remember that the first week with a new dog in your home will always be the most difficult and please be understanding of this.

-This dog doesn’t know you from anyone and is most likely coming out of a not so great situation so please allow some time for you to get comfortable with your new dog and vice versa.
+This dog doesn’t know you from anyone and is most likely coming out of a not so great situation so please allow some time to get comfortable with your new dog and vice versa.
 You really are saving a life and if you stick with it, the rewards will be far greater than any house training accident!

 - Dog food

 - Water bowl, food bowl or Kongs / food Treats for training

 - Toys (chew bone s, chew toys)